 The drugs sold as “bath salts” have no legitimate use for bathing and are intended for substance abuse.
-They contain stimulant compounds that mimic the highs of illegal drugs such as cocaine, ecstasy, and methamphetamines.
+They contain stimulant compounds that mimic the highs of illegal drugs such as cocaine, MDMA, and methamphetamines.
 Cathinone is the main substance of the powder with other stimulants including mephedrone and methylenedioxypyrovalerone (MDPV).

 What does it look like?

 The specially-made powder or crystal chunks mostly range from white to tan, but can also be in different colors.

 How is it used?

 Bath Salts are snorted, swallowed, smoked or injected.